Mr. Men: TV series

-Original TV series (1974–1978)
+Original TV series (1974–1976)

-The Mr. Men characters were adapted into two animated television series, with the first beginning on 31 December 1974, consisting of 28 episodes in total.
-They were produced by Terry Ward's company Flicks Films (formerly known as 101 Film Productions) in partnership with Trevor Bond, and it was broadcast on BBC 1.
+The Mr. Men characters were adapted into an animated television series called The Mister Men, consisting of 28 episodes in total, with the first series beginning on 31 December 1974.
+They were produced by Terry Ward's company Flicks Films (formerly known as 101 Film Productions) in partnership with Trevor Bond, and it was broadcast on BBC1.
 Actor Arthur Lowe provided the narration and voices and used regional accents for some of the characters.
 The musical theme was composed by Tony Hymas.